okhodjaev/okhodjaev.github.io/_posts/2026-04-27-the-institutional-gap.md

 *This essay is part of the series Beyond Control.
 The analytical synthesis of all twelve essays is available here: [Theory of Limits of AI Governance — An Analytical Synthesis](/synthesis/)*

 *Oybek Khodjaev is the founder and CEO of INVEXI LLC, former Deputy Chairman of a major Uzbek commercial bank, and former Deputy Governor of the Samarkand Region (2019–2022).
-He writes on AI governance and institutional risk at [okhodjaev.com](https://okhodjaev.com).
-This essay is part of the series Beyond Control — Theory of Limits of AI Governance.*
+He writes on AI governance and institutional risk at [okhodjaev.com](https://okhodjaev.com)*

 *April 27, 2026.*